Periodontal Care in Princeton, NJ

 Are children at risk of periodontal problems?

-Children rarely develop periodontal disease, but it is important to instill good habits early on to prevent future problems.
-Teaching your child to brush twice a day, floss properly and see the dentist twice a year increases the chance that these will turn into lifetime habits.
+Children rarely develop periodontal disease, but it’s important to produce good habits early on to prevent future problems.
+Teach your children the following dental hygiene instructions to increase the chance that these will turn into lifetime habits:

 Most insurance providers cover the cost of preventive care.
 However, advanced gum care may not be covered by your dental insurance.
 We recommend speaking to your dental insurance provider ahead of time to learn what your plan will cover.

 Without treatment, gum disease poses a serious threat to your overall health and can impact your quality of life.
 It’s essential to get it treated at the first sign of a problem.
 To schedule an appointment, contact our Princeton office to get started on your periodontal care today.